lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  and TAP_1_dp02_dc02_catalogs.Object; the second table is highlighted.
 	  3. A Current Table Properties panel on the right of the window.
 	  4. A small SAMP panel just below the Current Table Properties panel.

-TOPCAT will return with a Plane Plot window, initially plotting the first 2 numerical columns from the table.
+          The Plane plotting window icon circled in blue.

-In this case, these two columns are `coord_ra` and `coord_dec`;
+    The main TOPCAT window with the "Plane plotting window" icon circled in blue.

-so this plot looks very similar to the sky plot you just generated:
+**2.10.** Note that TOPCAT has returned with a Plane Plot window, initially plotting the first 2 numerical columns from the table.
+In this case, these two columns are ``coord_ra`` and ``coord_dec``; so the plot serves as a basic sky plot.

 .. figure:: /_static/TOPCAT_CMD_tutorial_18.png
     :name: TOPCAT_CMD_tutorial_18